Bnobody47/alx-system_engineering-devops/0x01-shell_permissions/README.md

 0. 0-iam-betty.
 This task is to Create a script that switches the current user to the user betty.You should use exactly 8 characters for your command (+1 character for the new line).You can assume that the user betty will exist when we will run your script.
 1. 1-who-am-i.
 This task is to Write a script that prints the effective username of the current user.
 2. 2-groups.
 This task is to Write a script that prints all the groups the current user is part of.
+3. 3-new-owner. this task is to Write a script that changes the owner of the file hello to the user betty.